Hey there! So you are looking to get tabletop gaming and wonder what it is or why types of games there are. Well, you come to the right place!

 The number of players will also affect the gameplay.
-If you play a game by yourself (such as Mansions of Madness), it is a lot different from playing with others.
-If you are playing a game that requires two or more people, then everything from set-up to how long it takes to finish the game may be much longer.
+If you play a game by yourself (Mansions of Madness, for example), it is different from playing with others.
+If you are playing a game that requires two or more people, everything from set-up to how long it takes to finish the game may be much longer.

-Each player takes his or her turn until the game is over.
-There may be one winner in a competitive match, or if it’s a cooperative game, the entire group survives or meets a specific goal.
+Each player takes his or her turn until the game objective is met.
+There may be one winner in a competitive game, or if it’s a cooperative game, the entire group survives or meets a specific goal.

 What Is A Tabletop Role-Playing Game?

-What makes role-playing games different from other tabletop games is the focus on a group of players working together to create a cooperative story.
-In a role-playing game, the players are making and interacting with the world of the game as their character.
-In tabletop role-playing games, you think about what motivates your character and how they will set goals and make plans for accomplishing them.
+What makes role-playing games different from other tabletop games is focusing on a group of players working together to create a cooperative story.
+In a role-playing game, the players create and interact with the world of the game as their character.
+In tabletop role-playing games, your think about what motivates your character and how they will set goals and make plans for accomplishing them.

 When playing a board game, you probably aren’t thinking about why your little plastic piece is doing what it’s doing.
-You’re not trying to figure out its motivations or its relationship to the other pieces; you’re just following the rules as written!
+You’re not trying to figure out its motivations or its relates to the other pieces.
+You’re just following the rules as they are written!

-Most role-playing games settings are an open world that changes based on the decisions of the characters, so the decisions you and your group make for your characters is reflected in the larger story.
+Most role-playing games are set in an open world that changes based on the characters’ decisions, so the decisions you and your group make for your characters are reflected in the larger story.
 Usually, the player characters are on a team working together to accomplish a goal.
-Think of the Fellowship of the Ring — a group of heroes bands together, despite their differences, to work towards a common goal.
+Think of the Fellowship of the Ring from The Lord of the Rings — a group of heroes bands together, despite their differences, to work toward a common goal.

 What you need: